Jim A. Kuypers

 Awards and Honors

-Everett Lee Hunt Award for Outstanding Scholarship, for Purpose, Practice, and Pedagogy in Rhetorical Criticism, 2015.
+Everett Lee Hunt Award for Outstanding Scholarship, for Purpose, Practice, and Pedagogy in Rhetorical Criticism.
+Presented by the Eastern Communication Association, 2015.

 Choice Outstanding Academic Title, 2014, for Partisan Journalism: A History of Media Bias in the United States.